Cubby Bryant

-Paul "Cubby" Bryant (born June 1, 1971) is an on-air radio personality who has hosted and co-hosted programs at stations in multiple markets and in syndication.
+Paul "Cubby" Bryant (born June 1, 1971) is an American on-air radio personality who has hosted and co-hosted programs at stations in multiple markets and in syndication.
 Notable tenures, all based in New York City, include ten years at WHTZ (Z100), co-hosting 103.5 WKTU's syndicated Wake Up With Whoopi morning show with Whoopi Goldberg, taking over solo morning duties at WKTU following the cancellation of Wake Up..., and co-headlining the morning show at 106.7 WLTW beginning in May 2019.

 Career

-Bryant began his radio career in his hometown of Virginia Beach, VA at WGH-FM (97 Star) in 1988, there was where he inherited his current radio name Cubby (a name given to him by WGH DJs Tony Macrini and Jeff Moreau) for being so young (at the time 16) and in radio.
-It was a take off of Alabama football coach Paul "Bear" Bryant (no relation).
+Bryant began his radio career in his hometown of Virginia Beach, VA at WGH-FM (97 Star) in 1988, where he inherited his radio nickname Cubby (given to him by WGH DJs Tony Macrini and Jeff Moreau) for being so young (at the time 16) and in radio.
+It was a takeoff of Alabama football coach Paul "Bear" Bryant (no relation).
 In September 1990, Bryant joined 104.1 KRBE in Houston, TX as Night Host and Music Director.

 In April 1996, Bryant began his tenure at WHTZ (Z100) in New York City as Afternoon Drive Host and Music Director.
 In 2000, Bryant went around the world with the group Backstreet Boys to promote the release of Black & Blue, the boys traveled around the world in 100 hours to Sweden, Japan, Australia, South Africa, Brazil, and the US; 55 of the hours were spent traveling and 45 were spent making public appearances.

-In mid-2006, Bryant announced he would be leaving WHTZ after a ten-year run with the station to co-host Wake Up With Whoopi.
+In mid-2006, Bryant announced he would be leaving WHTZ after a ten-year run with the station, to co-host Wake Up With Whoopi.
 WKTU dropped Wake Up With Whoopi from its lineup in November 2007, and in January 2008, Bryant left the show (still airing in syndication in a few markets) to return to WKTU, this time as the station's solo morning host.

-In 2001, He and Cindy Vero co-hosted WKTU’s Cubby and Cindy morning show.
-In 2014 he was joined by Carolina Bermudez.
+In 2010, Bryant and Cindy Vero co-hosted WKTU’s Cubby and Cindy morning show.
+In 2014, Bryant was joined by co-host Carolina Bermudez.
 On May 28, 2019, Bryant moved to WLTW as co-host of the morning show with Christine Nagy.

 Bryant is a resident of East Brunswick, NJ after moving from New York City.
 He was born and raised in Virginia Beach, Virginia.